brand icon Jan21

 Force of Nature Cleaner Review

-That one little capsule makes a 12oz sized bottle of cleaner.
+That one little capsule makes a 12 oz-sized bottle of cleaner.
 You can use this solution for kitchen, bath, and glass and as a disinfectant and deodorizer.
 The solution only lasts two weeks before it loses its potency, but a 12oz bottle is smaller than a typical house cleaner, which is usually 26-32 oz.
-Most families go through about 1 bottle every week or so.
+Most families go through about one bottle every week or so.
 We’re closer to every 1.5 weeks, but we still use it fast enough not to waste much.
 But, because it has no harmful chemicals, you can dispose of any unused product right down the drain after 14 days.

-The cleaner doesn’t have fragrance added (obviously!) so there’s not a weird smell like you might expect when you hear it uses a vinegar solution.
+The cleaner doesn’t have fragrance added so there’s not a weird smell like you might expect when you hear it uses a vinegar solution.
 It smells a tiny bit like a swimming pool, and that’s because when water, vinegar, and salt are electrolyzed, they create hypochlorous acid, which gives pools that distinct smell.
 But, as I mentioned, I’m very sensitive to smells and the scent doesn’t bother me at all.
 I actually like it.

 How Does Force Of Nature Cleaner Work